 The European Parliament (EP) is often presented as one of the 'success stories' regarding gendered descriptive representation: the representation of female MEPs has grown from 15.2 percent (1979) to almost 40 percent in the latest European elections (2019).
 On this account, the EP surpasses almost all national parliaments.
 Yet, another line of research has shown that institutional practices and individual legislative behaviour do not always evolve towards greater gender equality.
-Beyond the so-called 'EU exceptionalism', recent studies have observed that legislative behaviour and parliamentary activities do reflect a gendered pattern, female MEPs and male MEPs acting differently.
-The latter questions the ability of female MEPs to develop a 'substantive' representative agenda, beyond their mere presence in terms of 'descriptive' representation.
-This paper seeks to contribute to this debate by identifying and explaining gendered patterns in legislative behaviour, studying the use of 163.279 written parliamentary questions (WPQs) introduced by 2.262 MEPs over 25 years (1994-2019).
-For that purpose, the paper relies on a quantitative content analysis via policy dictionaries identifying 22 EU policy domains covered in WPQs.
-First, we determine whether female and male MEPs tend to specialize in policy fields that are considered "hard versus soft policy domains".
-Our contribution is first to provide a systematic comparative empirical account based on an extensive quantitative analysis of gendered legislative patterns in the EP.
-Second, we furthermore test for the moderating effects of political-institutional factors which suggest that the gendered patterns in MEPs' behaviour can be explained by types of parliamentary procedures (priority questions), individual background (seniority in the EP) as well as institutional distribution of power (strength and prestige of committees).
+Beyond the so-called 'EP exceptionalism', recent studies have observed that legislative behaviour and parliamentary activities do reflect a gendered pattern, female MEPs and male MEPs acting differently.
+The latter questions the reality of such a success story.
+This paper seeks to contribute to this scholarship by identifying and explaining gendered patterns in parliamentary behaviour, studying the use of 163.279 written parliamentary questions (WPQs) tabled by 2.262 MEPs over 25 years (1994-2019).
+For that purpose, the paper relies on a quantitative content analysis of EU policy domains in WPQs.
+First, we determine whether female and male MEPs tend to specialize in policy fields that are considered "hard versus soft policy domains", and how this specialization have changed over time.
+Second, we test for the effects of moderating factors which suggest that the gendered patterns in MEPs' behaviour can be explained by the individual characteristics of MEPs (seniority in the EP) as well as institutional distribution of power (strength and prestige of committees).
 While our empirical analyses do reveal the presence of a gender pattern in parliamentary behaviour, the gender gap has been reducing over time.
 In the latest legislative terms, female MEPs focus almost as much on hard policy domains as male MEPs.
-Furthermore, we observe the moderating effects of seniority: gender differences are the strongest for female newcomers, while they vanish for the most experienced female MEPs.
-The fact that experienced female MEPs and male MEPs behave alike in their substantive issue focus might indicate that female MEPs have been able to overcome gender stereotypes.
-But our results might suggest otherwise, that is to say: female MEPs have conformed to ways of doing politics in the EP to be able to advance their career in the EP.
+Furthermore, we observe the moderating effects of seniority: gender differences are the strongest for newcomers, while they vanish for the most experienced MEPs.
+The fact that experienced female MEPs and male MEPs behave alike in their policy focus might indicate that female MEPs have conformed to ways of doing politics in the EP.
+Yet, the fact that gender differences in issue focus still exist among newcomers suggests that gender stereotypes still shape the ways in which the EP operates, even when the presence of women and men is now almost gender-balanced.